University of Roehampton

-The University of Roehampton, London, formerly Roehampton Institute of Higher Education, is a public university in the United Kingdom, situated on three major sites in Roehampton, in the London Borough of Wandsworth.
-The University traces its roots to four institutions founded in the 1800s, which today make up to university's constituent colleges, around which student accommodation is centred: Digby Stuart College, Froebel College, Southlands College and Whitelands College.
+The University of Roehampton is a public research university in Roehampton, London.
+Founded as the Roehampton Institute of Higher Education, the university was established by four institutions, founded in the 19th century, which today make up the university's constituent colleges: Digby Stuart College, Froebel College, Southlands College and Whitelands College.

 Between 2000 and 2004, Roehampton, together with the University of Surrey, partnered as the Federal University of Surrey.
 In 2004, Roehampton became an independent university, and in 2011, it was renamed the University of Roehampton.
-The university is one of the post-1992 universities.
-Roehampton is a member of the European University Association and Universities UK.
+The university is one of the post-1992 universities and is a member of the European University Association and Universities UK.

-Roehampton's academic faculties include the Faculty of Business and Law, Faculty of Arts, Faculty of Education, Faculty of Humanities and Social Sciences, Faculty of Life and Health Sciences and Faculty of Psychology.
+The university achieved a silver rating in the 2023 Teaching Excellence Framework and it also received positive results in recent student satisfaction surveys and national research assessments.

 History

-The university has its roots in the traditions of its four constituent colleges, all of which were founded in the 19th century as women's teacher training colleges:
+Roehampton still operates through a collegiate system comprising four historic colleges, each originally established in the 19th century as women's teacher training colleges: